Dog shedding is one of the most common problems that every dog owner must face.

 Feed the right foods

-It is common fact that 90% of dogs’ health problems come from feeding un-proper foods or lack of healthy foods.
-When it comes to minimizing dog shedding, the good news is you don’t need to buy dog foods that cost hundreds of dollars, sometimes the solution can be as simple as giving more water to drink.
+It is a well-known fact that 90% of dogs’ health problems come from feeding un-proper foods or lack of healthy foods.
+When it comes to minimizing dog shedding, the good news is you don’t need to buy dog foods that cost hundreds of dollars; sometimes the solution can be as simple as giving more water to drink.

 Kill fleas and ticks

 Fleas and ticks are probably the number one factor that causes a dog to shed excessively.

 When your dog is infested with fleas and ticks, and you don’t know what to do, look at your kitchen and see if you have any of the following: Dawn dishwashing liquid, borax powder, lemon water, baking soda or vinegar.

 Those are the most effective and yet the cheapest solutions to kill fleas and ticks.